Donald Moorman - Obituary

 He was born August 5, 1923, in St. Henry, Ohio, the son of the late John Moorman and Alvina (Schmalstig) Moorman.

-Donald is survived by his significant other, Jeanette Ulsh of Covington; children, Diane (Dave) Diller of Willis, Mich., Sheila Whiting of Greenville, Deborah (Jerry) Bunch of Greenville, and David (Mardi) Moorman of Falls Church, Va.; daughter-in-law Pam Moorman of Sidney; stepson, Dale (Cathy) Brockman of Sidney; Jeanette's children, Elaine Peck, Mike (Deb) Ulsh, Kathleen (Dan) Riddle, Sandra (Kevin) Magetta, and Becky (Barry) Wackler; as well as numerous grandchildren, great-grandchildren, nieces and nephews.
+Donald is survived by his significant other, Jeanette Ulsh of Covington, children; Diane (Dave) Diller of Willis, MI; Sheila Whiting of Greenville; Deborah (Jerry) Bunch of Greenville, David (Mardi) Moorman of Falls Church, Va.; daughter-in-law Pam Moorman of Sidney, step-son, Dale (Cathy) Brockman of Sidney; Jeanette's children; Elaine Peck, Mike (Deb) Ulsh, Kathleen (Dan) Riddle, Sandra (Kevin) Magetta, Becky (Barry) Wackler and numerous grandchildren, great-grandchildren, nieces and nephews.

-Donald was one of 10 children and is survived by his sister, Mary Jane Sherman; he was predeceased by his brothers, George, Jerry, Kenny, Richard and John; and his sisters, Patricia, Alice and Barbara.
+Donald was one of 10 children and is survived by his sister Mary Jane Sherman and was predeceased by his brothers, George, Jerry, Kenny, Richard and John and his sisters Patricia, Alice and Barbara.

-Graveside services will be held Wednesday, October 28, 2020, 10 a.m., at Shelby Memory Gardens, Sidney, with Pastor Mike Buker officiating.
+Graveside services will be held on Wednesday, October 28, 2020, at 10:00 a.m. at Shelby Memory Gardens, Sidney, with Pastor Mike Buker officiating.
 Military honors will be performed by the U.S. Army Reserves and Shelby County Veterans.

 Memorial contributions may be made to the Bradford Presbyterian Church, 127 School Street, Bradford, Ohio 45308 in Donald's memory.